Jeket/Launch/README.md

 ##### Gulp Watch taks:

 Gulp will automatically sync any changes you make to the SASS files or the index.html file, to the browser.
-This way, as you're editing markup and styles, you never have to refresh the page.

-If you would like to incorporate js into the gulp watch funciton so that you won't have to refresh the page while editing js, make the following changes:
+Make the following changes if you would like to incorporate js into the gulp watch funciton:

 Add this gulp task: